KhronosGroup/glTF/extensions/Khronos/KHR_materials_pbrSpecularGlossiness/README.md

 * **Required**: No

-#### Additional maps
+#### Additional Maps

-The [additional maps](/specification/2.0/README.md#additionalmaps) defined in glTF materials node can also be used with the PBR specular-glossiness material model parameters defined in this extension.
+The [additional maps](/specification/2.0/README.md#additional-maps) defined in glTF materials node can also be used with the PBR specular-glossiness material model parameters defined in this extension.

 ```
 {